stackitcloud/terraform-provider-stackit/docs/guides/stackit_cdn_with_custom_domain.md

 ---
-page_title: "Using STACKIT CDN to service static files from an HTTP Origin with STACKIT CDN and Terraform"
+page_title: "Using STACKIT CDN to service static files from an HTTP Origin with STACKIT CDN"
 ---

-# Using STACKIT CDN to service static files from an HTTP Origin with STACKIT CDN and Terraform
+# Using STACKIT CDN to service static files from an HTTP Origin with STACKIT CDN

 This guide will walk you through the process of setting up a STACKIT CDN distribution to serve static files from a generic HTTP origin using Terraform.
 This is a common use case for developers who want to deliver content with low